atancasis/p5-test-crontab-format/README.md

 # DESCRIPTION

-Test::Crontab::Format checkes your crontab format is valid or not.
+Test::Crontab::Format checks your crontab format is valid or not.

 # FUNCTIONS

 - __crontab\_format\_ok__

-    Checkes the validity.
+    Checks the validity.
 You can pass file name or scalar ref.

 # NOTE